itbrasil-odoo/maintainer-tools/README.md

     $ itbr-set-repo-labels

-### Clone all OCA repositories
+### Clone all IT Brasil repositories

-The script `itbr-clone-everything` can be used to clone all the OCA projects: create a fresh directory, use itbr-github-login (or copy oca.cfg from a place where you've already logged in) and run itbr-clone-everything.
+The script `itbr-clone-everything` can be used to clone all the IT Brasil projects: create a fresh directory, use itbr-github-login (or copy itbr.cfg from a place where you've already logged in) and run itbr-clone-everything.

-The script will create a clone for all the OCA projects registered on github.
+The script will create a clone for all the IT Brasil projects registered on github.
 For projects already cloned, it run `git fetch --all` to get the latest versions.